AvanthikaMeenakshi/uthiramapp/README.md

 **The template of the project**

-The template from which the project has been bootstrapped is in /client/public/blooddonar-template.
-Please make use of it if needed to develop the other routes of the application.
+The template from which the project has been bootstrapped is in `/client/public/blooddonar-template`.